 And it really is pricey: cocktails are in the $20s and $30s, and cover charges apply after 5:30 pm, and get higher after 9 pm when a jazz trio plays.

 However, I recommend Bemelmans Bar because it is such a special and unique place – one that is quintessentially New York.
 It feels like a time capsule – like you’re transported back to 1940s New York: it is lit with low table lamps and the room is lined by traditional leather banquettes; cocktails are served by immaculately-dressed waiters in suits; a pianist plays live jazz music.
-I think coming here with a date is one of the most romantic things to do in NYC.
+It’s one of the best things to do in New York at night and I think coming here with a date is one of the most romantic things to do in NYC.